nonomal/link/README.md

 - **Connection Updates**: In scenarios where connection is interrupted, Passport supports real-time connection updates.

-- **Service Forwarding**: Efficiently manage and redirect your connections from one service to entrypoints everywhere.
+- **Port Forwarding**: Efficiently manage and redirect your TCP and/or UDP services from one port to entrypoints everywhere.

 - **Zero Dependencies**: Fully self-contained, with no external dependencies, ensuring a simple and efficient setup.

+- **Zero Configuration File**: Simply execute with a single URL command, making it ideal for containerized environments.

 ## Usage